davideliason/posts-and-comments/README.md

 This is an application to allow users to add posts and comments.
 This will explore the use and combination of Express and Mongo using mongoose in particular.

 ## Goals:
-* to better understand mongoose validations etc
+* to better data persistence using Mongo and Mongoose
-* combining back-end technologies
+* use of Express, forms to connect user to experience

+## Steps
+* show a form that allows input of name and comments which will be persisted to db